NetcatRunner/RSTools/README.md

 ## 📄 License

-Distributed under the --- License.
+Distributed under the MIT License.
 See `LICENSE` for more information.